What's the recovery like for Semaglutide?

 Weeks 1–4 (starting dose)

-Mild nausea, especially after larger meals.
+Mild nausea, especially after larger or fattier meals, and the surprise of getting full on small portions.
 Injection site may be slightly sore.
-Appetite begins to decrease.
+Constipation is common.
+Appetite begins to drop.

 Months 1–3 (dose increases)